 Later that same year, the FDA required the manufacturers of Invokana and other SGLT2 inhibitors to strengthen their kidney warning labels, after these medications were linked to over 100 reports of acute kidney injuries.
 Then in 2017, the FDA forced Johnson & Johnson to once again update the Invokana label, this time with a warning of increased risk of leg and foot amputations.
 In a CANVAS clinical trial, 9 out of every 1,000 patients taking the drug had to have an amputation.
 While Invokana’s new warnings may help future patients avoid health issues, it may be too late for others.

 If you or a loved one has experienced a harmful side effect while taking Invokana, you may be eligible for compensation.
 Our prescription drug claim lawyers in Pittsburgh at Robert Peirce & Associates, P.C. can investigate your claims and get you the money you deserve for medical bills, lost wages, pain and suffering and even punitive damages, if applicable.

 To find out more about your claim, please contact us today.
 To schedule a free initial consultation with our office, call (844) 383-0565 or fill out our online form.
-For the past 36+ years, our Pittsburgh lawyers have succeeded in helping clients recover compensation throughout Pennsylvania, Ohio, and West Virginia
+For nearly 40 years, our Pittsburgh lawyers have succeeded in helping clients recover compensation throughout Pennsylvania, Ohio, and West Virginia